Computably totally disconnected locally compact groups: Defining computably t.d.l.c. groups via Baire presentations

 \begin{prop} Given a computable profinite presentation of $G$, one can effectively obtain a computable Baire presentation of $G$. \end{prop} \begin{proof} We use the notation of \cref{def:profinite}.
-Let $n_i= |\+ A_i|$.
-By the hypotheses one can effectively identify the elements of $\+ A_i$ with $\{ 0, \ldots, n_i-1\}$.
-Let \bc $T = \{ \sss \in \NN^* \colon \forall i< |\sss| [\sss(i) < n_i \lland \phi_i(\sss(i)) = \sss(i-1) \text{ if } i>0 \}$. \ec It is clear from the hypotheses that $[T]$ is compact, and $T$ is effectively (locally) compact.
+Let $n_i= | A_i|$.
+By the hypotheses one can effectively identify the elements of $ A_i$ with $\{ 0, \ldots, n_i-1\}$.
+Let \bc $T = \{ \sss \in \NN^* \colon \forall i< |\sss| [\sss(i) < n_i \lland [ i>0 \to \phi_i(\sss(i)) = \sss(i-1)]]\}$. \ec It is clear from the hypotheses that $T$ is c.l.c.\ via $k=0$ (Definition~\ref{def:comploccompact}).
 To show that the binary group operation $\Op$ on $[T]$ is computable, for strings $\sss_0, \sss_1$ on $T$ of the same length $k+1$, let $P_2 (\sss_0, \sss_1)$ be the unique string $\tau \in T$ of length $k+1$ such that in $\+ A_k$ one has $\sss_0(k) \sss_1(k) = \tau(k)$.
 The inversion operation $\Inv$ on $[T]$ is computable by a similar argument. \end{proof} We will see in Prop.~\ref{lem:proc} that the converse holds as well.
-So, as promised, for profinite groups our definition of computably t.d.l.c.\ group coincides with the existing one. {We note that Smith~\cite{Smith:81} already obtained this equivalence, albeit using a different terminology.} \begin{proposition} A discrete group $G$ has a computable presentation in the usual sense of \cref{compStr} if and only if it has computable Baire presentation. \end{proposition} \begin{proof} \rapf Suppose the computable presentation has as a domain a computable set $D\sub \NN$.
-We take the c.l.c.\ tree \bc $T_G = \{ r\ape 0^k \colon \, r \in D \lland k \in \NN\}$, \ec and the operations canonically defined on $[T_G]$ via partial computable functions that only regard the first entry of the input strings.
+So, for profinite groups our definition of computably t.d.l.c.\ group coincides with the existing one. {We note that Smith~\cite{Smith:81} already obtained this equivalence, using a different terminology.} \begin{proposition} A discrete group $G$ has a computable presentation in the usual sense of \cref{compStr} if and only if it has a computable Baire presentation. \end{proposition} \begin{proof} \rapf Let the computable set $D\sub \NN$ be the domain of the computable presentation.
+For the computable Baire presentation, we take the c.l.c.\ tree \bc $T_G = \{ r\ape 0^k \colon \, r \in D \lland k \in \NN\}$, \ec and the operations canonically defined on $[T_G]$ via partial computable functions that only regard the first entry of the oracle strings.